 The front truck is loaded with both external springs for hard carving and internal springs for stability in pumping.
 It comes with wedged risers that tilt the truck backward, resulting in smoother rail to rail transitions and high pumping efficiency.

 The front truck allows free movement of the front of the board, while the back truck, a regular, narrower reverse kingpin truck, acts like surfboard fins, i.e. providing a stable pivot while the front spins freely.

 On a Swelltech SurfSkate, you gain momentum through back foot pressure (vs front foot on some other surf skateboards) which is similar to surfing.

-The free moving front trucks teaches you to keep the board on rail, just like in the water or on snow.
+The free moving front trucks teach you to keep the board on the rail, just like in the water or on snow.
 It lets you make critical turns by doing full body rotations, emulating top to bottom surf-like motion as opposed to side-to-side, toe-to-heel wiggles.

 Swelltech SurfSkate boards are really nice for surfing mellow ramps and low-grade inclines, e.g. at the skatepark, providing a compelling surfing experience.

 Be aware that the super loose front truck results in relatively low stability, making it harder to kick push for everyday transportation – this board is designed mainly for pumping, so kick pushing and maintaining speed will take a bit of practice.